AdobeDocs/experience-manager-guides.en/help/product-guide/user-guide/web-editor-use-label.md

 >
 > Using a baseline, you can add a label to multiple topics.
 For more information about adding labels using baseline, see [Add labels to a Baseline](generate-output-use-baseline-for-publishing.md#id184KD0T305Z).

-## Delete a label

-Perform the following steps to delete a label:
+Perform the following steps to delete a label from the Assets UI:

 1. In the Assets UI, select a topic that has a label added to it.
 1. Select the left rail selector icon and select **Version History**.